emicklei/hazana/README.md

 Typically each Attack value uses its own connection but your implementation can use another strategy.

 ### Rampup
 The **hazana** runner will use a rampup period in which the RPS is increased (every second) during the rampup time.
 In this phase, new goroutines are spawned up to the given maximum.
+This package has two strategies for adding new attackers to meet the rps.
-Currently, one rampup strategy is implemented that will create exactly the maximum number of goroutines within the rampup period.
-A more efficient and dynamic strategy is to spawn goroutines as needed to match the current rps load during rampup.
+The **linear** rampup strategy will create exactly the maximum number of goroutines within the rampup period.
+The **exp2** strategy spawn goroutines as needed (exponential with max factor of 2) to match the current rps load during.

 ![](hazana.png)